ros2/design/articles/100_ament.md

 ament_auto is similar to catkin_simple.
 It aims to simplify writing CMake code for an ament package.
-It avoid repetition of dependencies by extracting them from the manifest.
+It avoids repetition of dependencies by extracting them from the manifest.
 Additionally it automates several steps by relying on conventions, e.g.:

 - all information from dependencies are used for compiling and linking of all target